Hanson (band): Philanthropy

-Hanson also joined the 9th annual Independent Music Awards judging panel to assist independent musicians' careers.
+Controversies

+Details of Zac's Pinterest account were leaked in November 2020, described by Ashley Spencer of Vice as "a trove of pro-gun memes, many of which were racist, transphobic, homophobic, and sexist".
+The now-deleted account shared memes that commentators characterized as supporting George Zimmerman in the killing of Trayvon Martin, comparing the right to use an AR-15 rifle with Rosa Parks' right to sit on a bus, suggesting that men cannot support gun control without being gay, and insisting that any "man wanting to dress like a woman" must be mentally ill.
+After first defending the posts, he apologized and said, "The leaked Pinterest page provided a distorted view of the issues surrounding race and social justice, which do not reflect my personal beliefs.
+I apologize for the hurt my actions caused."

+Later that month, Isaac addressed the COVID-19 pandemic and wrote on his Instagram story that Christians would soon have to decide whether their faith was more important than "their fear" due to Christmas, Easter, and Thanksgiving being "cancelled" by the government.
+He also wrote that he "will not comply" and that he fears God more than death or the government.
+He later apologized and said, "What I shared was driven by an emotional reaction to a recent personal experience.
+I'm sorry for the pain and worry that my posts caused.
+I don't believe there is a group conspiring against Christmas, only that I hope value is placed on both practices of safety and of faith."

 Members

 Isaac Hanson

 Clarke Isaac Hanson was born on November 17, 1980, in Tulsa, Oklahoma.
 He is the eldest of the three brothers in Hanson, and was eleven when the band started in 1992.
 He sings both backing and lead vocals and plays electric and acoustic guitar, as well as the piano, bass and the synthesizer.
 Isaac married Nikki Dufresne on September 30, 2006, in Tulsa at the Philbrook Museum of Art.
 Isaac met Dufresne after spotting her in the fifth row of a crowd at their 2003 New Orleans concert.
 They have three children.

 Taylor Hanson

 Jordan Taylor Hanson was born on March 14, 1983, in Tulsa, Oklahoma.
 Taylor was nine when Hanson started in 1992.
 In Hanson, he sings both lead and backup vocals, and plays keyboard, percussion (including drums, bongos and the tambourine), guitar, harmonica, and piano.
 He is also the lead singer of supergroup Tinted Windows.
 On June 8, 2002, Taylor married Natalie Anne Bryant, whom he had first met in 2000.
 They have seven children.